 Chalk Paint… First Time Using

-Let me just start and tell you I need to get out of the house more but doing what I do I tend to stick with what works.
-It just so happened my client requested this specific color and isn’t it gorgeous.
+Let me start and tell you I need to get out of the house more but doing what I do, I tend to stick with what works.
+It just so happened my client requested this specific color, and isn’t it gorgeous.
 It’s called Olive.
 I tried mixing a few colors to see if I could get close to the color she wanted with my current brand.
-It just wasn’t happening so I decided to splurge and purchased 1 Qt of the “Chalk Paint” and I’m so glad I did!
-Chalk paint is chalk paint, right?
+It just wasn’t happening, so I decided to splurge and purchased 1 Qt of the “Chalk Paint,” and I’m so glad I did!
+Chalk paint is chalk paint.
 Huh, that’s what I thought.

 Stirring The Paint Well

 One of the first things I noticed was that the chalk paint needed to be stirred pretty often while painting.
 The pigments were very visible when allowed to sit for a short period.
-After the first coat of the paint was applied I allowed it to dry.
-I know that chalk paint always looks different when dry and it was a good way to judge how many coats would be needed for full coverage.
+After the first coat of paint was applied, I allowed it to dry.
+I know that chalk paint always looks different when dry, and it was a good way to judge how many coats would be needed for full coverage.

 Chalk Paint Coverage…

-Before the second coat of chalk paint was applied, I decided to tackle those brush strokes.
+Before applying the second coat of chalk paint, I decided to tackle those brush strokes.
 I can fix that!
 So, I pulled out my trusty spray mist water bottle using the trick I know that always works on the brush strokes.
 WRONG!
 I tried a couple of different ways.
 The first attempt was to spray over the painted area with a fine mist of water and blend the chalk paint into it.
 This is my blending technique.